MarQG/expensify-app/readme.md

 `git push heroku master`

-__Strong__ Don't forget to setup the same keys you setup in your .env files in your heroku Congif Vars to get firebase working on heroku. __Strong__
+__Don't forget to setup the same keys you setup in your .env files in your heroku Congif Vars to get firebase working on heroku.__

 This will start the deployment to heroku process and heroku and webpack will build the app for you.